 A Smith Bowman Distillery in Fredericksburg, VA

-I’ve always enjoyed visiting wineries, but when I decided to try the keto diet earlier this year, wine was off limits… but whiskey with its zero carbs was in like flynn.
-As such, whenever I traveled, instead of looking for the best wineries in the area to visit, I’ve been looking for the best whiskey distilleries.
+I’ve always enjoyed visiting wineries, but when I decided to try the keto diet earlier this year, wine was off-limits… but whiskey with its zero carbs was in like Flynn.
+As such, whenever I travel, instead of looking for the best wineries in the area to visit, I’ve been looking for the best whiskey distilleries.
 Imagine my surprise, when I was in Fredericksburg, Virginia and discovered one of the best distilleries in the state – dare I say… the world was right around the corner.

 Sure, such a boast sounds like so much hyperbole, but when you win an award titled the World’s Best Bourbon at the World Whiskies Awards in both 2016 and 2017, I guess you can say you’re one of the best on the planet.
 And A Smith Bowman combines a few of my favorite things quality, good taste… and history.
 I absolutely had to visit this distillery.

 Fredericksburg, one of my favorite cities, and a place I’ve called home in the past is chock full of colonial and antebellum history, and Bowman is no different, however, their heritage begins in the 1930s.
 According to their website: